History of Syria: Syria under Hafez al-Assad (1970–2000)

 The government was not without its critics, though open dissent was repressed.
-A serious challenge arose in the late 1970s, however, from fundamentalist Sunni Muslims, who rejected the secular values of the Ba'ath program and objected to rule by the Shia Alawis.
-After the Islamic Revolution in Iran, Muslim groups instigated uprisings and riots in Aleppo, Homs and Hama and attempted to assassinate Assad in 1980.
+A serious challenge arose in the late 1970s, however, from traditional Sunni Muslims, who rejected the Ba'athist program.
+Repulsed by the sectarian minority rule by the Alawites, Muslim groups launched popular uprisings across Syria, seeking the overthrow of Hafez al-Assad and establishment of an Islamic government.
 In response, Assad began to stress Syria's adherence to Islam.
 At the start of Iran–Iraq War, in September 1980, Syria supported Iran, in keeping with the traditional rivalry between Ba'athist leaderships in Iraq and Syria.
 The arch-conservative Muslim Brotherhood, centered in the city of Hama, was finally crushed in February 1982 when parts of the city were hit by artillery fire and leaving between 10,000 and 25,000 people, mostly civilians, dead or wounded (see Hama massacre).
 The government's actions at Hama have been described as possibly being "the single deadliest act by any Arab government against its own people in the modern Middle East".
 Since then, public manifestations of anti-government activity have been limited.
 Amidst the pressure of the time, Hafez al-Assad also cracked down on secular and liberal dissent, jailing and torturing prominent Syrian figures like lawyer and former judge Haitham al-Maleh, political leader Riad al-Turk, writer Akram al-Bunni, and poet Mohammed al-Maghout.

-When Iraq invaded Kuwait in 1990, Syria joined the US-led coalition against Iraq.
+When Iraq invaded Kuwait in 1990, Syria joined the US-led coalition against Iraq in the Gulf War.
 This led to improved relations with the US and other Arab states.
 Syria participated in the multilateral Southwest Asia Peace Conference in Madrid in October 1991, and during the 1990s engaged in direct negotiations with Israel.
 These negotiations failed over the Golan Heights issue and there have been no further direct Syrian–Israeli talks since President Hafez al-Assad's meeting with then President Bill Clinton in Geneva in March 2000.

-In 1994, Assad's son Bassel al-Assad, who was likely to succeed his father, was killed in a car accident.
-Assad's brother, Rifaat al-Assad, was "relieved of his post" as vice-president in 1998.
-Thus, when Assad died in 2000, his second son, Bashar al-Assad was chosen as his successor.
+After securing his control over the Syrian government, Assad initially chose his brother, Rifaat al-Assad, as his successor, but Rifaat's attempted power grab while Hafez was in a coma in 1984 led to his exile in Europe.
+Following the incident, Bassel al-Assad was groomed to succeed his father.
+Hafez's efforts to make Bassel the next president of Syria intensified in the early 1990s; after Hafez's election victory in 1991 in an election where Hafez was the only candidate, the president was publicly referred to as "Abu Basil" (Father of Bassel).
+Shortly after Bassel died in a car accident in 1994, Bashar al-Assad was recalled to the Syrian Army.
+State propaganda soon began elevating Bashar's public image as "the hope of the masses" to prepare the public for a continuation of the rule of the Assad family.
+Soon after the death of Bassel, Hafez al-Assad decided to make Bashar the new heir apparent.